Curva Blu is INCURVA’s artist residency programme.

 Marianna Vecellio – chief curator

 Curator, researcher, and writer is an art historian.
 In 2012 she has been appointed as curator at Castello di Rivoli Museo d’Arte Contemporanea, Rivoli/Torino – where she works since 2007.
-She has curated various exhibitions and publications among the other Andres Serrano’s Via Crucis, Massimo Grimaldi’s Before The Images, Paloma Varga Weisz, Rachel Rose, Cecile B. Evans, Ed Atkins, Anna Boghiguian and edited monographic catalogs such as John McCracken and Luigi Ontani.
+She has curated various exhibitions and publications such as Andres Serrano’s Via Crucis, Massimo Grimaldi’s Before The Images, Paloma Varga Weisz, Rachel Rose, Cecile B. Evans, Ed Atkins, Anna Boghiguian, Hito Steyerl and Cally Spooner and edited monographic catalogs such as John McCracken and Luigi Ontani.
 She collaborates to numerous editorial projects with particular attention to historical research in the compilation of chronological and anthological histories.
+She is currently working on the exhibition and publication of Michael Rakowitz in collaboration with Whitechapel, London, the exhibition of Marianna Simnett and the project with Pedro Neves Marques all opening at Castello di Rivoli in fall 2019.
+Her research is focused on transdisciplinary projects in which critical thought and artistic practice coexist such as Abitare il Minerale and currently Comp(h)ost with Witte de With, Rotterdam.
 From 2009 she is in the committee board of Public Art of the City of Torino.
 She has contributed to numerous Italian and International magazines.
-She is currently working at the solo exhibition of Hito Steyerl and Cally Spooner.
 Working on Curva Blu since 2016, for INCURVA, Marianna also curated Sivilization’s Wake by Stephen G. Rhodes and Barry Johnston (Palermo, 2018).

 Attilia Fattori Franchini – curator